project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/41-the-transition-to-regen-ag-and-belgian-alley-cropping-trials-with-soil-capital-farming.md

 ---
-title: #41 The transition to Regen Ag and Belgian alley cropping trials with Soil Capital Farming
+title: 41 The Transition To Regen Ag And Belgian Alley Cropping Trials With Soil Capital Farming
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-06-16)